gtxll8/Project-P4-Conference-Organization-App/README.md

   - name: startTime

 Problem query related problem :
- - the problem in this case is that datastore API does not alow inequality filters on two different properties, as in our case startTime and sessionType.
+ - the problem in this case is that datastore API does not allow inequality filters on two different properties, as in our case startTime and sessionType.
  - a workaround would be to use datastore to do the query on the first inequality and then post filter the result, as implemented in : getSessionsCustomRequest
  ```